-The Canada School of Public Service attracts and recruits instructors and facilitators with a wealth of knowledge and experience on all aspects of public service administration.
-They deliver efficient and effective training to meet your needs and help you better serve Canadians.
+The Canada School of Public Service attracts and recruits instructors and facilitators with knowledge and experience on all aspects of public service administration.

 Learn more about our faculty members

 Visiting scholars share their knowledge and expertise with public servants on a variety of topics, and offer their perspectives towards meeting the present and future needs of Canadians.
 Visiting scholars gain valuable experience by working for the federal government and engaging learners; through hands-on practice, they examine how their host department and the federal government operate.

 Learn more about our visiting scholars

 Leaders in learning are Canada School of Public Service executives who regularly host, moderate or speak at learning events or programs.
 They act as ambassadors for the School by demonstrating leadership and commitment to learning, and by sharing their expertise and insights on a wide range of subjects.

 - Date modified: